mindisaias/website/README.md

 # Personal Portfolio

-A clean, responsive portfolio website built with HTML, CSS, and JavaScript.
+My personal portfolio website showcasing my projects, skills, and experience.
+Built with HTML, CSS, and JavaScript.

+## About

+This is my personal portfolio where I display my work, skills, and professional background.
+The site features a clean, responsive design with smooth animations and interactive elements.

 ## Features

 - Responsive design that works on all devices
 - Smooth animations and transitions
-- Contact form with validation
+- Contact form for professional inquiries
 - Mobile-friendly navigation
-- SEO optimized
+- SEO optimized for better visibility

-## Getting Started

-1. Clone or download this repository
-2. Open `index.html` in your browser
-3. Customize the content to match your information

-## Customization
+## Structure

-### Personal Information
-Update your details in `index.html`:
+The website includes several key sections:
+- **Hero Section**: Introduction and call-to-action
+- **About**: Personal background and experience
-- Name and title
+- **Skills**: Technical skills and expertise
-- About section
-- Contact information
-- Social media links
+- **Projects**: Portfolio of work samples
-- Projects and skills
+- **Contact**: Professional contact information and form

-### Styling
-Modify `styles.css` to change:
+## Technologies Used

+- HTML5 for semantic structure
-- Colors and theme
+- CSS3 for styling and animations
-- Typography
+- JavaScript for interactivity
-- Layout spacing

-### Images
-Replace placeholder icons with your actual photos and project screenshots.
+- Font Awesome for icons
+- Google Fonts for typography

-## Deployment
+## View Live

-The site can be deployed to any static hosting service:
-- GitHub Pages
-- Netlify
-- Vercel
-- Traditional web hosting
+- Live website located at: https://winv.dev/

-## License
+## Contact

-MIT License - feel free to use this template for your own portfolio.
+Feel free to reach out through the contact form on the site or connect with me on social media.

+---

+*This portfolio is open source and available under the MIT License.*